Last updated: April 30, 2026

 Frequently Asked Questions

-Do I need a license to start a landscaping business in Washington?
+Do I need a contractor’s license to start a landscaping business in Washington?

-Do I need contractor registration for landscaping in Washington?
+Do I need a pesticide license to spray weeds in Washington?

 More Washington Business Guides

-- How to Start a Cleaning Service in Washington (2026)
+- How to Start a Cleaning Business in Washington State (2026)

-- How to Start a Food Truck in Washington (2026)
+- How to Start a Food Truck in Washington State (2026)

-- How to Start a Hair Salon in Washington (2026)
+- How to Start a Hair Salon in Washington State (2026)

-- How to Start a Private Investigation Business in Washington (2026)
+- How to Start a Private Investigator Business in Washington State (2026)

-- How to Start an HVAC Business in Washington (2026)
+- How to Start an HVAC Business in Washington State (2026)

 Start a Landscaping Business Business in Other States